How Companies Grow, Manufacture, & Store Herbal Products

 • Glycerin-based herb tinctures are good for six months to one year.

-• Capsules and tablets should be used within three to six months of opening, and within one year of manufacture.
+• Capsules and tablets should be used within six months of opening, and within 3 years of manufacture.
+If there are strong bitter herbs in the formula, they can last up to 6 years or longer

 • Salves and oils are good for six months to one year, and should be stored in the refrigerator after you get them home.